replicatedhq/help-center/content/docs/kubernetes/getting-started/development-environment.md

 {{< linked_headline "Easy Install (Recommended)" >}}

-This script will install Kubernetes, Replicated, and Studio on your development machine (on a Linux server in your IaaS provider of choice, or in a local dev environment in Vagrant/VirtualBox).
+This script will install Kubernetes, Replicated, and Studio on your development machine (on a Linux server in your IaaS provider of choice).

 ```bash
 curl -sSL https://get.replicated.com/studio-k8s | sudo bash